 Different classes offer different exercises and workout routines geared around building strength, endurance, and flexibility.

 Try CrossFit, join an MMA class, try a spinning class, or enroll in a boot camp class.
 Just find a class you like and attend it consistently.

 Try an Outdoor Activity

-Here is a list of outdoor activities and sports that will put your gym workouts to shame:
+Here’s a list of outdoor activities and sports that will put your gym workouts to shame:

-- Stand-up paddle boarding
+- Stand-up paddleboarding